Flu Emergency: When to Call a Doctor

 - Personality changes such as aggressiveness

-Using aspirin seems to increase the risk of Reye's syndrome.
-This is why you should never give aspirin to children or teenagers without your doctor's approval.
+Because of aspirin's link with Reye's syndrome, never give aspirin to children or teenagers without your doctor's approval.

 What to Do in a Flu Emergency

-If you or a family member has any signs or symptoms of a flu emergency, call your doctor right away, or go to the emergency.
+If you or a family member has any signs or symptoms of a flu emergency, call your doctor right away, or go to the emergency room.
 Do not delay.